wloocc/wloocc-website/content/membership.md

 draft = false
 +++

 Want in on climbing workshops, fun events, and exclusive perks 👀?
 For just **$5** for the term, you can become a member[^1] of the UW Climbing Climb for all of these and more!
-We're run by volunteers, so all proceeds go directly to things that benefit you (the members)!

 Previous member benefits have included:
 - Free candy at themed meetups
 - Discounted comp registration prices
 - Technique workshops and classes
 - Lights-out headlamp climbing at PAC

-You can purchase a membership on the Athletics website below.
-Happy climbing! 🧗‍♂️
+- Free club stickers

+We're run by volunteers, so all proceeds go directly to things that make climbing fun for you (the members)!

 <a href="{{% membership_link %}}" class="dark:invert" style="display: inline-block; background-color: black; color: white; padding: 15px 25px; font-size: 20px; text-align: center; text-decoration: none; border-radius: 20px;">Buy Membership</a>